-The Department of Animal husbandry, Dairies and Fisheries under the National Mission on Bovine Productivity scheme has undertaken a Mass Embryo Transfer Technology (ETT) programme.
-The scheme focuses on conservation and development of indigenous breeds which are given in the below article.
-This article shares details on benefits of ETT technology and Rashtriya Gokul mission objectives.
+The Department of Animal husbandry, Dairies, and Fisheries under the National Mission on Bovine Productivity scheme has undertaken a Mass Embryo Transfer Technology (ETT) programme.
+The scheme focuses on the conservation and development of indigenous breeds which are given in the below article.
+This article shares details on the benefits of ETT technology and Rashtriya Gokul’s mission objectives.

 Aspirants would find this article very helpful while preparing for the IAS Exam.